Finite Groebner bases in infinite dimensional polynomial rings and applications: Applications in Algebraic Statistics

 \begin{defn} A subset $T \subseteq [m]$ is called an \emph{independent subset} of $\Gamma$ if $\#(T \cap F) \leq 1$ for all $F \in \Gamma$. \end{defn}

 Equivalently, the independent subsets of $\Gamma$ are precisely the independent sets of the $1$-skeleton of $\Gamma$ (that is, of the underlying graph).

-The main theorem of this section for Markov bases is the following result; it gives a finiteness property for Markov bases in models $\Gamma$ that have independent vertex sets.
+The main theorem of this section is a finiteness property for Markov bases in models $\Gamma$ that have independent vertex sets.
 This provides a proof of the independent set conjecture of Ho\c{s}ten and the second author \cite[Conj.
 4.6]{Hosten2007}.

 \begin{thm} Let $\Gamma \subseteq 2^{[m]}$, and suppose that $T \subseteq [m]$ is an independent set of $\Gamma$.
 Fix the table dimensions $r_s$ such that $s \in [m] \setminus T$.
 Then $A_\Gamma$ has a finite Markov basis up to the natural action of $\S_{r_1} \times \cdots \times \S_{r_m}$ as $r_t \to \infty$ for all $t \in T$. \end{thm}